News

 As expected, employers hold most of the responsibility to protect the well-being of staff working within and for the organisation.
 This duty extends to visitors in the workplace, too.

-By law, there are set duties employers must meet to keep everyone safe from harm.
+By UK safety law, there are set duties employers must meet to keep everyone safe from harm.
 These duties should be carried out by business owners or be delegated (as appropriate) to managers and supervisors.

 As an employer, you must meet the following duties to be considered a “safe” workplace by the HSE: